james-perretta/superdiff/README.md

 - Ignoring different amounts of whitespace
 - Ignoring whitespace completely

-See the API docs for more details about the options provided.
+See the [documentation](http://superdiff.readthedocs.io/en/latest/) for more details about the options provided.

 ## Installation and Requirements
 superdiff requires Python 3.5 or later.